HOME | COMPANY | PRODUCTS | CONTACT US | 281.664.1209

 Prevention

 Since the exact causes of SIDS have not been determined, there are several recommendations based on the above findings.
-The recommendations focuses on the sleeping position, sleeping environment, and cigarette smoke exposure.
+The recommendations focuses on the sleeping position, sleeping environment, and environment pollutants exposure.

 Sleeping position.
 Place the baby to sleep on the back.
 This is the most significant recommendation.
 Since this was announced in 1992, the US SIDS rate has decreased by 40%.